Dominican Republic

 Candidate Profile

-- Strong intercultural and leadership skills
+- Must have strong intercultural and leadership skills.

 - Well-defined research project with support from ideal host institutions and a solid foundation in their subject areas.